BigCommerce vs Shopify: Everything You Need to Know

 What is SaaS eCommerce?

 SaaS, or Software-as-a-Service, refers to software that is licensed to a user and accessed through a browser without external hosting.
-One of the greatest advantages of SaaS platforms is that merchants do not need to maintain the software themselves because SaaS platforms host content instead of requiring external solutions.
+One of the greatest advantages of SaaS platforms is that merchants do not need to maintain the software themselves since SaaS platforms host content instead of requiring

 BigCommerce Enterprise is built for mid-market and enterprise businesses, while BigCommerce Essentials is built for small businesses.
 Both accept various payment methods, integrate with applications and systematize shipping.